lhcb/second-analysis-steps/01-ganga-with-cmake.md

 > would then pick up the local version of DaVinci, similarly to how the `./run`
 > command does things today.
 >
-> Ganga now supports lb-dev packages, so this style of use is deprecated as of
+> Ganga now supports lb-dev packages, so the `SetupProject` style of use is deprecated as of
 > version 6.2, and will quickly become unsupported.

 We will create a local version of DaVinci with some modified algorithm, so that